pydicom/pynetdicom/docs/examples/basic_worklist.rst

 Associate with a peer DICOM Application Entity and request the worklist for the application with AE title ``CTSCANNER`` for the 5th October 2018.
-The approach is very similar to that of a Query/Retrieve (Find) SCU, however BWM uses a different
-:dcm:`set of attributes <part04/sect_K.6.html#sect_K.6.1.2>` for the
+You may need to change the *Identifier* to meet the requirements of the SCP so check it's conformance statement.
+The approach is very similar to that of a Query/Retrieve (Find) SCU, however BWM uses a different :dcm:`set of attributes <part04/sect_K.6.html#sect_K.6.1.2>` for the *Identifier*.
-*Identifier*.